(Charge revised July 2013)

 3. Act as a catalyst within the mathematics education research community to support and to focus attention on priority questions and under-discussed issues by:

 a.
 Each year, at the discretion of the Research Committee and with direction from the NCTM President, the Research Committee will produce a short report to address the relationship of research to the Council’s initiatives, activities, and future directions as related to the strategic priorities of NCTM.
-The report will be submitted to the JRME editorial board by November 1 for input.
-The final version of the report will be submitted to the JRME editor by January 1 for copyediting and publication in the May issue in accordance with production deadlines.
-(July 2008)
+The report will be submitted to the JRME editorial board by September 1 for input.
+The final version of the report will be submitted to the JRME editor by November 1 for copy editing and publication in the March issue in accordance with production deadlines.
+(July 2013)

 c.
 Advising the Board on promoting the establishment and maintenance of appropriate levels of funding for mathematics education research, including seeking outside funding for special projects and emerging research needs.